May the nations be glad and sing for joy,

 and guide the nations of the earth. – Psalm 67:4

-In recent years, Brian Mast, an American veteran who lost both of his legs in Afghanistan, came to Israel as a volunteer with the Israel Defense Forces (IDF).
-He wanted to work side by side with the soldiers whom he held in such high regard.
-What would make an American Christian want to help out the Jewish State?
+This past winter, Brian Mast, an American veteran who lost both of his legs in Afghanistan, decided to come to Israel to volunteer with the IDF.
+He wanted to work side–by–side with the soldiers whom he holds in such high regard.
+What would make an American Christian want to help out the Jewish state?

 Psalm 67 helps provide an answer to that question.
 According to Jewish tradition, Psalm 67 is a very special psalm.
 God revealed this psalm to only two people – Moses and David.
 Moreover, when God granted each a vision of this psalm, it was shown to them in the shape of a menorah, the lampstand that was placed first in the Tabernacle and then later in the Temple.

 The psalm is composed of seven verses.
 The first three comprise the three branches on the left side of the menorah, the fourth verse serves as the center trunk, and the final three verses make up the three branches on the right side.
 The Jewish sages teach that whoever concentrates daily on this menorah-shaped psalm, it’s as if that person has kindled the lights of the Temple menorah.

 So what’s the message of this most esteemed psalm?

 The message, in short, reflects our goal and our mission as the Jewish people, as the nation of Israel, and as freedom-loving, God-serving people everywhere.
 It asks that all people recognize God and live in joyful harmony.
 The fourth verse – the one that forms the central beam of the menorah – reads, “May the nations be glad and sing for joy, for you rule the peoples with equity and guide the nations of the earth.”